rh-openshift-ansible-better-together/dev-track/README.md

 export USER_NUMBER=<number>
 ```

-There are two sessions of the Better Together workshop today.
-The hostname of your VM depends on the location you are in.
 SSH into the VM using the directions from the table below.

 | Location | SSH Command |
 | -------- | ----------- |